 The stakeholder engagement activities will be documented through: a minute of monthly and quarterly meetings at MOH, PHO, and DHO levels as well as in the project semi-annual report.

-Consultation reports prepared by MOH's DPC and/or their consultants or advisors right after of the project-related public engagement activities have been carried out.
+Consultation report prepared by MOH's DPC and/or their consultants or advisors right after of the project-related public engagement activities have been carried out is provided in ESMF prepared.
+Main outcomes of the consultation summarised in paragraph 3.5 and 3.6.